AhmedHamdyy19/constant-gm-rail-to-rail-opamp-input-stage/README.md

 # Constant gm rail-to-rail OP-AMP input stage

-The purpose of this project is to design a constant-gm rail-to-rail CMOS operational amplifier input stage, based on the research paper "Low-voltage constant-gm rail-to-rail CMOS operational amplifier input stage" by Yan Lu and Ruohe Yao (2008).
-The proposed architecture allows the amplifier to operate at low voltage levels while maintaining a constant transconductance and rail-to-rail input range.
-The goal of this project is to implement and validate the proposed architecture through simulation using 0.13μm CMOS technology.
+The purpose of this project is to design a constant-gm rail-to-rail CMOS operational amplifier input stage based on the research paper "Low-voltage constant-gm rail-to-rail CMOS operational amplifier input stage" by Yan Lu and Ruohe Yao (2008).
+The proposed architecture allows the amplifier to be operated at low voltage levels while maintaining a constant transconductance and rail-to-rail input range.
+This modified design is intended to trade slightly higher gm variation for lower power consumption.
+The performance of the modified architecture will be verified through simulation using 0.13μm CMOS technology.

 ### Circuit Schematic
 ![alt text](https://user-images.githubusercontent.com/90058055/232256666-76c88fa7-b7ec-400e-9a05-571a0c868944.png "Circuit Schematic")